pocomane/brewed-in-the-apocalypse/bita.md

-__Make the worst happen__ when the characters ignore a problematic situation for too much time or when they give you the perfect opportunity, you, the scenarist, can do one of two from the following list
+__Make the worst happen__ when the characters ignore a problematic situation for too much time or when they give you the perfect opportunity, you, the scenarist, can do one or two from the following list:

 - Do an __Assign an harm__ move
 - Add something in the scene that fundamentally changes the situation, for the